• Skip to primary navigation

 Natural Solutions:

-Remove by hand – Wipe them off with a damp cloth or a cotton swab dipped in alcohol.
+– Wipe them off with a damp cloth or a cotton swab dipped in alcohol.

 Encourage beneficial insects – Ladybugs and lacewings feed on mealybugs.